NextronSystems/analysis-cockpit-manual/baselining/chatgpt.rst

 ``>Settings\Advanced\ChatGPT Integration``

 You can use our ChatGPT integration to help with case creation.
-To do this you need to have a ChatGPT API key.
-Navigate to ``Settings`` > ``Advanced`` > ``ChatGPT Integration``.
-Here you can enter your API key.
-You can test the ChatGPT integration in the prompt at the bottom, to make sure everything is working.
+To do this you need to have a ChatGPT API key, which will be used when configuring the ChatGPT integration in your Analysis Cockpit.
+You can test the integration in the prompt at the bottom to make sure everything is working.

 .. figure:: ../images/cockpit_chatgpt_integration.png
    :alt: ChatGPT Integration